Chepman32/OfflineUnitConverter/docs/SDD.md

 - JS Thread idle during animation; avoid heavy loops on every keystroke.
 - Virtualized lists for Multi-Convert with windowing.

-This SDD defines a complete, production-ready plan for OfflineUnitConverter on iOS with a fully offline architecture, carefully scoped IAP model, detailed UI/UX, and extensive Reanimated-driven animations.
+This SDD defines a complete, production-ready plan for ConvertMate on iOS with a fully offline architecture, carefully scoped IAP model, detailed UI/UX, and extensive Reanimated-driven animations.
 It is implementable end-to-end with React Native and JavaScript tools, aligned to Apple’s platform expectations.